wkumari/draft-wkumari-opsawg-sdi/README.md

    1. I want to keep this document simple and focused and, more importantly

-   2. I left converting this into ID format until the draft cuff-off and have run out of time :-) ]
+   2. I left converting this into ID format until the draft cut-off and have run out of time :-) ]

 4. Operator Role / Responsibilities